froh/musings/sql-row-level-version-control.md

 An insertion of new items in some version means adding a new trail and adding these new items to that new trail:  adding them to an existing trail would add them to other versions (which the existing trail is also part of).

 Deleting an item in some version means shifting it to a new trail which is almost identical to the item's previous trail, with the difference that it is not part of this version.
-In the same transaction, the new trail has to be added to all other versions that contained the item before deletion:  we've modified the item's trail, so we need to ensure it's still part of the other versions of that trail.
+Before a read to the older versions in the new trail, the new trail has to be added to all other versions that contained the item before deletion:  we've modified the item's trail, so we need to ensure it's still part of the other versions of that trail.

 Modifying an item is deleting the previous version and inserting a new one.